sdziallas/comp55/docs/labs/9-Github.md

 and commit again.
 Once you are finally ready then push your changes.
 If that push fails,
-you'll need to do a pull to merge with your team members changes.
+you'll need to do a pull to merge with your team member's changes.
 Once you merge and commit,
 you should then push your changes.
 There are more advanced ways of using git, but this is the way that I'm going to be looking for you to use git in this class, as simply getting used to source control when working on projects is a big undertaking.
-For the rest of this lab
+For the rest of this lab,
 you guys should just get into the habit of trying to quickly modify the file that you have and making changes to it together.
 Each of you should try to have as many changes made to this lab project as possible and points will be given based on the smallest number of commits and merges done by the team member with the smallest amount of activity before the due date.
-Also for this class I want all of you to only use the single ```main``` branch.
+Also for this class, I want all of you to only use the single ```main``` branch.

 ### More Git Theory (Optional)